 National Safe and Healthy Housing Coalition

-The National Safe and Healthy Housing Coalition is a broad, voluntary coalition of over 300 organizations working to improve housing conditions nationwide through education and outreach to key national stakeholders and federal public decision makers.
+The National Safe and Healthy Housing Coalition is a broad, voluntary coalition of over 600 members, including 400 organizations, working to improve housing conditions nationwide through education and outreach to key national stakeholders and federal public decision makers.
 The coalition promotes policies for safe and healthy housing in the United States, with special emphasis on those who are disproportionately impacted.

 How the Coalition Works

 A 12-16 member steering committee provides leadership and direction to the coalition and takes positions or make statements on its behalf.
 Member organizations may request that their names not be listed on any coalition statements.
 As the fiscal and administrative agent for the coalition, NCHH serves as the coalition coordinator and plans coalition meetings with input from the steering committee.